XRPL-Commons/core-dev-bootcamp-2025/day-1/material/ledgers.summary.md

 ## https://xrpl.org/docs/concepts/ledgers/ledger-close-times

-# XRPL Ledger Close Times Summary
+# XRP Ledger Close Times Summary

 ## Overview
 The XRP Ledger records when each ledger version closes using a `close_time` field that is rounded to 10-second intervals to facilitate network consensus.
 This rounding system ensures that ledger close times are strictly increasing, with child ledgers always having close times at least 1 second later than their parent ledgers.